 An additional filtering feature that will soon be available on the site will make it easier for users to find studies of particular relevance to AEWA.

 |This interactive map shows the number of interventions for birds from each country, as of the 2013 Bird Synopsis.
-Zoom in to see each region in more detail; and use the filter on the right to show all countries, AEWA contracting parties, non-party range states, and all other countries.|
+Zoom in to see each region in more detail; and use the filter on the right to show all countries, AEWA contracting parties, non-party range states, and all other countries.

 Practitioner Focussed Journal

-Conservation Evidence does not just gather data from other scientific journals; it runs a practitioner focussed journal publishing the results of testing interventions.
+Conservation Evidence does not just gather data from other scientific journals; it runs a practitioner focused journal, Conservation Evidence Journal, publishing the results of testing interventions.
 It is free to publish in the journal, and all papers are open access so that other conservationists can read them.
 Papers can be as short as a page and the emphasis is on testing interventions, not on scientific novelty, helping conservation practitioners who might not publish in traditional scientific journals to share their work with others.
 The hope is that conservation professionals can use the Conservation Evidence database to find the most effective strategies to conserve their species, and then inform other conservationists in turn by testing interventions and publishing the results.
 This positive feedback cycle of using and generating evidence might just be one of the most effective ways to save our beautiful migratory birds, before it is too late.